RyanBirch/GifTastic/README.md

 # GifTastic

+## Overview
-This web application uses the Giphy api to display gifs on the screen.
-Type in a term in the search bar to create a button.
-Click the button to search the Giphy api for gifs relating to that topic.
-Click on the gifs to animate them, click again to stop the animation.
-Save your favorite gifs to your favorites list.
-Your favorites list is saved in localStorage so you can close the tab and they will still be there when you get back.
-Made with HTML, CSS, Javascript, and jQuery.
+An application to search for gifs using the GIPHY api.
+Click on gifs to pause them, save your favorite gifs to your favorites list.
+Your favorites are saved in local storage, so you can close the browser, come back, and they will still be there.

+---

+## Technologies used
+* HTML
+* CSS
+* JavaScript
+* jQuery

+---

+## Demo
-See the app here: <https://ryanbirch.github.io/GifTastic/>
+See the app here: <a href="https://ryanbirch.github.io/GifTastic/">GifTastic</a>